Heating your home safely

 - If you can't heat all the rooms you use, heat the living room throughout the day and your bedroom just before you go to bed.

 - If it's very cold, set your heating to come on earlier and turn off later rather than turning the thermostat up.

 - Make sure that your radiators are not obstructed by curtains or furniture

 - If you use heating oil, LPG, propane, coal or wood to heat your home make sure that you have enough to avoid running out in winter and having to pay extra for an urgent delivery.

 - Check how well your heating is operating.
-If your heating system is over 15 years old it’s time to think about replacing it.
-It is also very important to ensure you arrange for annual servicing of your heating and chimneys/flues.
+If your heating system is over 15 years old it's time to think about replacing it.
+It is also very important to ensure you arrange for annual servicing of your heating and chimney/flues.

 Keeping the heat in

 Getting rid of draughts and insulating your home not only helps to keep you warm and healthy, but also helps to keep your heating costs down.

 - Keep doors closed and draw your curtains at dusk to help keep the heat inside your rooms.

 - Fit draught proofing to seal any gaps around windows and doors.